 2. …or Fish Burritos

-My Pick: Head to Kilauea Fish Market, located in both Kapaa (pictured above) and Kilauea, Kauai.
-There’s tables to eat in, or else head back to your accommodation with some beers from the supermarket.
+Otherwise, head back to your accommodation with your meal and some beers from the supermarket.
 One of the best cheap eats on Kauai!

 Update: The Kilauea Fish Market in Kapaa is now called Sleeping Giant Grill, but the menu looks the same.